-Summary: Fungus gnats can be a real nuisance in house plants and the home, where they fly all over the place.
-They enjoy the perfect environment of soil and moisture that indoor plants grow in.
+Summary: Fungus gnats – those small little black flies on plants – can be a real nuisance on plants and the home, where they fly all over the place.
+They enjoy the perfect environment of houseplant soil and moisture that indoor plants grow in.
 Learn how to get rid of them.

-Question: I recently bought a great looking house plant at a garage sale… mistake.
-I put the plant indoors in a nice decorative pot and after a few days there were gnats all over the house.
+Question: I recently bought a great looking potted house plant at a garage sale… mistake.
+I put the plant indoors in a nice decorative pot and after a few days, there were fungus gnats all over the house.
 How can I get rid of these small irritating black flies in my house?
 Glenn, Kicking myself!

-Answer: Glenn, sorry to hear about the fungus gnats… they can be irritating and a a big nuisance, especially in large numbers… which it sounds like you have.
-Why is it they always like to fly around your face?
+Answer: Glenn, sorry to hear about the fungus gnats in house… they can be irritating and a big nuisance, especially in large numbers, which it sounds like you have.
+Why is it fungus gnats and fruit flies always fly around your face?

-If it makes you feel any better… You’re not alone with this problem.
+If it makes you feel any better… You’re not alone with the fungus gnat problem.

 What Are These Gnats

 These gnats are small black flies with long antennae and legs.
-Inside they are most commonly found in at home in the potting soil of indoor houseplants.
+Inside they are most commonly found at home at the top layer of soil of indoor house plants.

-The adults are about 1/8 inch long or about the size of a mosquito but do not bite… they are just pests, and always seems to enjoy flying around your face.
+The adult gnats are about 1/8″ inch long or about the size of a mosquito but do not bite… they are just pests, and always seems to enjoy flying around your face.

-The larvae develops in the potting soil feeding on fungi (hence the name) algae, plant roots and decaying matter.
+The fungus gnat larva develops in the potting soil feeding on fungi (hence the name) algae, plant roots and decaying organic matter.
 In general, they are not considered a major plant pest.

-They live in the soil, where the gnats infest the growing media and the larvae feed on the decaying organic material.
+They live in the top of the soil, where the gnats infest the growing media, lay their eggs, and larvae feed on the decaying organic material.

-I’ll bet if you look closely at the potting soil used in the houseplant your purchased you’ll notice it has some type of wood product.
-This decomposing organic material makes for wonderful gnat buffet!
+I’ll bet if you look closely at the potting soil used in the houseplant you purchased you’ll notice it has some type of wood product.
+This decomposing organic material makes for a wonderful fungus gnat buffet and infestation!

 A dry-growing medium will decrease egg survival.
 So keeping the soil dry does offer some degree of control.